birk-astrup/Luncheon_api/README.md

 ## Prerequisites

-To install and run the Luncheon API you need:
+To install and run the Luncheon API locally you need:

 * Python version: > 3.7.0
+* Pipenv version: > 2018.11.26
 * Docker version: > 19.0.0
 * A running instance of MongoDB version: > 4.0